 Write a formula in a chosen cell by typing an equals sign, switch to the tab that the cell is within, select the cell you want to pull data from, and hit Enter.
 The data from the linked cell will now show in the cell.

-Linking tabs in Google Sheets can be a complex task, but with Sourcetable, it becomes straightforward and efficient.
+Linking tabs in Google Sheets can be a complex task that requires understanding specific functions and features.